Robert the Bruce: Beginning of the Wars of Independence

 Almost the first blow in the war between Scotland and England was a direct attack on the Bruces.
 On 26 March 1296, Easter Monday, seven Scottish earls made a surprise attack on the walled city of Carlisle, which was not so much an attack against England as the Comyn Earl of Buchan and their faction attacking their Bruce enemies.
 Both his father and grandfather were at one time Governors of the Castle, and following the loss of Annandale to Comyn in 1295, it was their principal residence.
 Robert Bruce would have gained first-hand knowledge of the city's defences.
-The next time Carlisle was besieged, in 1315, Robert the Bruce would be leading the attack.
+The next time Carlisle was besieged, in 1315, Robert the Bruce would lead the attack.

 Edward I responded to King John's alliance with France and the attack on Carlisle by invading Scotland at the end of March 1296 and taking the town of Berwick in a particularly bloody attack upon the flimsy palisades.
 At the Battle of Dunbar, Scottish resistance was effectively crushed.
 Edward deposed King John, placed him in the Tower of London, and installed Englishmen to govern the country.
 The campaign had been very successful, but the English triumph would be only temporary.

 Although the Bruces were by now back in possession of Annandale and Carrick, in August 1296 Robert Bruce, Lord of Annandale, and his son, Robert Bruce, Earl of Carrick and future king, were among the more than 1,500 Scots at Berwick who swore an oath of fealty to King Edward I of England.
 When the Scottish revolt against Edward I broke out in July 1297, James Stewart, 5th High Steward of Scotland, led into rebellion a group of disaffected Scots, including Robert Wishart, Bishop of Glasgow, Macduff of Fife, and the young Robert Bruce.
 The future king was now twenty-two, and in joining the rebels he seems to have been acting independently of his father, who took no part in the rebellion and appears to have abandoned Annandale once more for the safety of Carlisle.
 It appears that Robert Bruce had fallen under the influence of his grandfather's friends, Wishart and Stewart, who had inspired him to resistance.
 With the outbreak of the revolt, Robert left Carlisle and made his way to Annandale, where he called together the knights of his ancestral lands and, according to the English chronicler Walter of Guisborough, addressed them thus: